hypersoftdev/inappbilling/README.md

 Declare BillingManger Variable, "this" can be an application context.

-also declare your original productId
+also declare your original productId e.g. packageName

 ```
 private val billingManager by lazy { BillingManager(this) }
 private val productId:String = "Paste your original Product ID"
 ```

-#### Enable Subscription Check
+#### Enable Subscription Check for Old Purchases

 ```
 billingManager.setCheckForSubscription(true)